 IPR.VC: Targeting Untapped Content Investments

 - IPR.VC’s investment instrumentation provides fast capital rotation, downside protection and low overall costs for its funds.
-IRR target is 21% (net).
 The strategy enables mezzanine risk level at VC class returns.

-The Fund follows the best practices of Invest Europe’s recommendations for Governing and Reporting Principles which have been widely used in private equity and venture capital industries.
-Investments are reported at fair value according to IPEV Valuation Guidelines.
+The Fund follows Invest Europe’s recommendations for Governing and Reporting Principles.
+Investments are reported at fair value according to IPEV (Fund I) or Invest Europe (Fund II) Valuation Guidelines.
 Reporting to investors follows Invest Europe’s professional standards.
-Reporting is done quarterly at a minimum to the Fund Investors (LPs).
-The Fund I investors are all Finnish companies or institutions.
+Fund I and II investors are all Finnish companies or institutions.

 IPR.VC Management is established in 2014 and owned by its key employees.